dco-dev/interval-tree/README.md

 The heart of the library is our [persistent tree](https://github.com/dco-dev/interval-tree/blob/master/src/com/dean/interval_tree/tree/tree.clj).

+The code is well documented and explains in more detail the efficiencies of the internal collection operators.

-This species of binary tree supports reporesentations of sets, maps, and vectors.
+This species of binary tree supports representations of sets, maps, and vectors.
 In addition to indexed key and range query, it supports the `nth` operation to return nth node from the beginning of the ordered tree, and `node-rank` to return the rank (sequential